SPJ27/3DPrinter/README.md

 | 1x MK8 Extruder Kit | [₹1773](https://robu.in/product/mk8-extruder-kit-makerbot-prusa-i3-3d-printer-1-75-0-4mm-printhead/) | [Search on Amazon](https://www.amazon.com/s?k=mk8+extruder) |
 | 2x 100K Thermistors | [₹99 (approx)](https://robu.in/product/100k-ntc-thermistor/) | [Search on Amazon](https://www.amazon.com/s?k=100k+thermistor+3d+printer) |

+# List of Hardware Parts

+List of GT2 System
+ - GT2 Timing Belt  - 6mm x 200cm
+ - Motor Pulley x 2 - 16teeth, 6mm
+ - Idler Pulley x 2 - 16teeth, 6mm

+Bearings and Motion Systems
+ - 628ZZ Bearing x 2 - 8x24x8mm
+ - Flexible Coupling x 2 - 5x8mm
+ - LM8UU x 12 - 8mm

+PTFE System - If you are not using direct extruder
+ - PTFE Tube - 2mm*4mm
+ - PC4 M6 - 2 (1 for spare)
+ - PC4 M10 - 2 (1 for spare)

+## Optional But Recommended Upgrades
+ - Raspberry Pi Zero 2W - It runs Klipper, which is probably the best optional upgrade for your printer as it provides better motion control, finer tunning, etc.
+ - BigTreeTech Manta MP4 - This board has Klipper integrated into it along with all of the ports for motors, thermistors, endstops, etc.
+ - BIGTREETECH BTT Octopus Pro - This is alternative to Ramps1.4, and it can be used if you want more power and more sleeker design, but it does not run klipper.

+ - What I recommend -
+   1. If you want it to be cost effective - Use Raspberry Pi Zero 2W + Ramps1.4
+   2. If you want a better board - Use Manta MP4

 ### Cost Summary

 - **Full Kit Cost:** ₹7671